winterbe/java8-tutorial/README.md

 Collections.sort(names, (String a, String b) -> b.compareTo(a));
 ```

-For one line method bodies you can skip both the braces `{}` and the `return` keyword.
+For one line method bodies, you can skip both the braces `{}` and the `return` keyword.
 But it gets even shorter:

 ```java
 names.sort((a, b) -> b.compareTo(a));
 ```

 List now has a `sort` method.
-Also the java compiler is aware of the parameter types so you can skip them as well.
+Also, the java compiler is aware of the parameter types so you can skip them as well.
 Let's dive deeper into how lambda expressions can be used in the wild.

 ## Functional Interfaces

-How does lambda expressions fit into Java's type system?
+How do lambda expressions fit into Java's type system?
 Each lambda corresponds to a given type, specified by an interface.
-A so called _functional interface_ must contain **exactly one abstract method** declaration.
+A so-called _functional interface_ must contain **exactly one abstract method** declaration.
 Each lambda expression of that type will be matched to this abstract method.
 Since default methods are not abstract you're free to add default methods to your functional interface.

 We can use arbitrary interfaces as lambda expressions as long as the interface only contains one abstract method.
-To ensure that your interface meet the requirements, you should add the `@FunctionalInterface` annotation.
+To ensure that your interface meets the requirements, you should add the `@FunctionalInterface` annotation.
 The compiler is aware of this annotation and throws a compiler error as soon as you try to add a second abstract method declaration to the interface.

 Example: